F.A.Q Admissions to our Master's programmes

 Q: Are there many scholarships avalaible?

 A: We might not have a large number of scholarships but we are linked to at least two different scholarship programmes.
-Yearly, we offer around 1-4 fee-paying students a scholarship, depending on availability of grants.
+Yearly, we offer around 1 fee-paying students the UHR scholarship, depending on availability of grants.
 You can read more about grants on our webpage section about scholarships.
-The form to the UHR scholarship is open for registrations from December 21 2020 February 1 2021.
+The form to the UHR scholarship is open for registrations from December 1 2021 to February 10 2022.
 Please note that only non-EU/EEA citizen can apply (applicants required to pay application and tuition fees at SEDU).
 Please also note that you must have applied for our Master’s programmes to apply or your application will be discarded.
+The Swedish Institute also provides scholarships for Global Professionals.
+Please see their website for more information.